Estimated reading time: 6 minutes

 If you are trying to reach a new audience, then you need to consider how you are going to tell them about your new podcast.
 This will require a media budget and preferably PR support.
 As a rule of thumb, expect to spend more than the production in order to drive awareness and downloads.

 Discoverability is one of the core challenges within the podcast industry and therefore you need to ensure that you are making it as easy as possible for your audience to find the podcast.
 Think of the launch of your podcast in 3 key stages: Announce, Launch and Sustain.
+You can find out more about these 3 stages in this blog post: Top Tips for Successfully Launching a Podcast.

 Hopefully, we have now given you plenty to think of in terms of planning, producing and launching your podcast.
 You should have a better idea of what you need to clearly define during the planning stage, and how you can practically go about making your branded series.